-Humans depend on hearing and communication to survive and thrive.
+We all depend on hearing and communication to survive and thrive.
 Reduced hearing can make it difficult to communicate with other people as well as to hear important sounds such as traffic.

 The good news is that with the right support at the right time, people don't have to be disadvantaged by reduced hearing.

 Taking action can help improve quality of life by keeping people connected with family, friends and society.
-Taking action can also improve general health and wellbeing by reducing the risks associated with unsupported hearing loss leads to improved general health and wellbeing.
+Reducing the risks associated with unsupported hearing loss leads to improved general health and wellbeing.

 In the sections below you can learn about hearing and hearing care in the UK.